Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

-We utilize the \sht\ for sequence classification that learns the representation of sequences. \sht\ has a two-level attention network optimized with class labels.
-Moreover, this attention network helps to discover the important subsequences of a sequence.

-~ \\ {\textbf{Sequence Representation learning using \sht\ }} To classify sequences, it is essential to generate feature vectors that can effectively embed the structural information.
-Since in our hypergraph model, we represent each sequence as a hyperedge, we need to learn hyperedge representation.
-Therefore, regular GNN models that generate the embedding of nodes will not work on our hypergraph.
-We propose \sht\ that generates ${f}^{'}$ dimensional embedding vectors for hyperedges (sequences).
+Sequence classification is the problem of predicting the class of sequences.
+To classify sequences, it is essential to generate feature vectors that can effectively embed the structural information.
+Since in our hypergraph model, we represent each sequence as a hyperedge; we need to learn hyperedge representation.
+Regular GNN models that generate the embedding of nodes do not work on our hypergraph.
+Therefore, we propose a novel Sequence Hypergraph Attention Network model, namely \sht. \SetKwComment{Comment}{/* }{ */}

-Given the $f$ dimensional hyperedge feature matrix, $X \in R^{E*f}$ and incidence matrix $H \in R^{V*E}$, the proposed model generates a feature vector of $f'$ dimension via learning a function $F$.
-A layer (e.g., ${(l+1)^{th}}$ layer) of \sht\ can be written as

-In our proposed model, we leverage a memory-efficient self-attention mechanism to capture the high-order relations among data.
-It has two levels of attention: (1) hyperedge-level attention (2) node-level attention.
-Hyperedge-level attention generates the representation of nodes by aggregating hyperedge information with attention; similarly, node-level attention aggregates the node information to generate the representation of hyperedges with attention.
-We define edge and node feature aggregation with attention as follows \\

-where \textbf{AG\textsubscript{E}} aggregates the information of hyperedges to generate the $l$-th layer representation $m_{i}^l$ of node $v_i$ and $E_{i}$ is the set of hyperedges $v_i$ is connected with.
-Similarly, \textbf{AG\textsubscript{V}} aggregates the information of nodes to generate the $l$-th layer representation $n_{j}^l$ of hyperedge $e_j$ and $v_{i}$ is a node that connects to hyperedge $e_j$.
+Given the $f$ dimensional hyperedge feature matrix, $X \in R^{E \times f}$ and incidence matrix $H \in R^{V \times E}$, \sht\ generates a hyperedge feature vector of $f'$ dimension via learning a function $F$.
+Then it predicts labels for sequences using generated feature vectors.
+Our proposed model leverages memory-efficient self-attention mechanisms to capture high-order relationships in the data while preserving both local and global context information.
+It comprises a three-level attention network: hyperedge-to-node, node-to-node, and node-to-hyperedge levels.
+At the hyperedge-to-node level, attention is utilized to aggregate hyperedge information and generate node representations that encapsulate global context.
+The node-to-node level attention refines the node representations by aggregating information from neighboring nodes within the same hyperedge, capturing local context.
+Lastly, the node-to-hyperedge level attention aggregates node representations from both local and global context perspectives to generate hyperedge representations with attention.
+We define tree attention layers in general as follows. \\